wn9237/rest_spec/markdowns/api/group_post_calendarview.md

-# Create
+# Create CalendarView

-Create a new Create CalendarView.
+Use this API to create a new CalendarView.
 #### HTTP request
 ```http
 to be completed....